Mathieu-Desrochers/Learning-DotNet7/README.md

 Running Integration Tests
 -------------------------
-Create a webapi and a test project.
+Create a web api and a test project.
 Run the following commands.

     > dotnet new web -o Shouter